whitehole07/space-structure-fem/README.md

   - _t_,  if torsional.
 * _**stiff**_, spring stiffness, can be symbolical.

-Springs can be collected in an array too, code is omitted.
+Springs can be collected in an array too, the code is omitted.

 ## Structure definition
 The structure can now be assembled, the following syntax holds: